gridsingularity/gsy-matching-engine-sdk/README.md

 ## Overview

-GSY Myco SDK is responsible for communicating with a running collaboration of GSy Exchange.
+GSy Myco SDK is responsible for communicating with a running collaboration of GSy Exchange.
 The client uses the API of the GSy Exchange external connections in order to be able to dynamically connect to the simulated electrical grid, query the open bids/offers and post trading recommendations back to GSy Exchange.